Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: Introduction

+\textbf{Our contribution:} Our main contribution is a generalization of relaxed stability to the many-to-many setting with ties in preference lists and lower quotas on both sides of the bipartition.
+Building on the works of Kir{\'a}ly~\cite{Kiraly13} and Nasre~\etal~\cite{NNRS2024popular}, we prove that a \CRSM\ always exists in this setting.

+In the many-to-one setting in the presence of ties in preferences and without \emph{lq}-vertices, Kir{\'a}ly in their work~\cite{Kiraly13} considered computing an approximately largest stable matching.
+In order to obtain a constant factor approximation guarantee on the size of the matching, Kir{\'a}ly introduced the notion of an \emph{uncertain proposal}.
+The concept of uncertain proposal plays a crucial role in handling ties on the proposer side.
+We identify a technical (but fixable) issue in the definition of an uncertain proposal in~\cite{Kiraly13}.
+The definition of an uncertain proposal in \cite{Kiraly13} requires that among other conditions, the proposing vertex is fully subscribed.
+We believe that this condition is not required, and if imposed, can lead to a matching that is not even stable.
+We illustrate this via an example instance (see ~\ref{append:kiralyM1}).

+As our first technical contribution, we refine the definition of uncertain proposal to eliminate the above-mentioned issue (in the many-to-one setting), and extend Kir{\'a}ly’s framework to the many-to-many setting.
+We use this extended framework in our main contribution for computing a \CRSM\ in the presence of $lq$-vertices.

-Our first contribution is to show that a \CRWSM\ always exists in our setting.
-We remark that when $\CC=\emptyset$, an instance of our setting is the same as stable marriage setting with ties but without critical vertices, and hence the set of \CRWSM\ is the same as the set of stable matchings.
-This immediately implies that computing a maximum size critical \RWSM\ is NP-Hard~\cite{manlove2002hard} and hard to approximate~\cite{halldorsson2007improved}.
-For the problem of computing a maximum sized stable matching in the presence of two-sided ties, the current best approximation factor \cite{Kiraly13,mcdermid20093,paluch2014faster} is $\frac{3}{2}$.
-The main result (Theorem~\ref{theo:main}) provides the same approximation size guarantee for a maximum sized \CRWSM\ in our setting.
+Observe that when $q^-(u)=0$ and $q^+(u)=1$ for all $u\in \AA\cup\BB$, our model reduces to the classical stable marriage setting with ties but without \emph{lq}-vertices.
+In this case, the set of \CRSM\ coincides with the set of stable matchings.
+Consequently, computing a maximum-size \CRSM\ is NP-hard and hard to approximate~\cite{manlove2002hard,halldorsson2007improved}.
+For maximum-size stable matching with ties, the best known approximation ratio is $\frac{2}{3}$~\cite{Kiraly13,mcdermid20093,paluch2014faster}.
+Our main result (Theorem~\ref{theo:main}) matches this bound in the generalized setting: we present a polynomial-time algorithm that computes a $\frac{2}{3}$-approximation to a maximum-size \CRSM\ in the many-to-many setting with ties in preferences and lower quotas on both sides of the bipartition.